Insomnia was my enemy.

-Insomnia was my enemy.
-It ruined many days and nights before it was brought under control.
+It ruined many days and nights.
+Until it was brought under control.

-Once I experienced sleeplessness, it became a vicious cycle.
-I lied in bed, worrying I wouldn’t get enough sleep.
+I’d lie in bed, worried I wouldn’t get enough sleep.
 This persistent thought kept me awake.

 Under normal circumstances, I’d be happy to see a new day.

 Here’s what often happened.
 About 45 minutes before I needed to get out of bed, sleep came.

 Natural Home Remedies for Insomnia